proctorf/HIST289/index.md

 **Learning Goals:**

-1)  Gain an introductory knowledge of some of the digital tools or
-    > methods that can be useful to historians (such as mapping, social
-    > network analysis, distant reading, text encoding, etc.)
+1)  Gain an introductory knowledge of some of the digital tools or methods that can be useful to historians (such as mapping, social network analysis, distant reading, text encoding, etc.)

+2)  Gain knowledge of and experience with the applications of genAI for Digital History work

-2)  To consider the meaning of DATA; and, to explore how to treat
-    > historical sources as such
+3)  To consider the meaning of DATA; and, to explore how to treat historical sources as such

-3)  Historical Thinking; or, Sharpening your ability to
+4)  Historical Thinking; or, Sharpening your ability to

     a.
 Ask complex yet answerable historical questions